DataAnalyticsEngineering/nfdi-demonstrator/README.md

 # NFDI Demonstrator

-This repository contains the NFDI-Matwerk demonstrator by the Heisenberg Professorship Data Analytics in Engineering at the University of Stuttgart.
+This repository contains a NFDI-Matwerk demonstrator by the Heisenberg Professorship Data Analytics in Engineering at the University of Stuttgart.

 While it is assumed in many applications that components are characterized by a homogeneous microstructure, this is not always the case.
 In fact, materials often exhibit heterogeneities, which can affect the material behavior drastically.